-- The dosimeter must be worn at clinical at all times. - Always wear the dosimeter outside the apron at the collar. - Do not leave the dosimeter in the room (e.g. hanging on a lab coat or lead apron on the back of a door) where it may be exposed. - Do not expose the dosimeter to heat or static electricity. - NEVER INTENTIONALLY EXPOSE THE DOSIMETER. - If the dosimeter is lost, damaged or stolen, notify the clinical coordinator immediately.
-The dosimeter can be replaced, but students may not return to clinical until the replacement is issued.
-Any time missed must be made up. - Students are responsible for the dosimeter.
+- The dosimeter must be worn at clinical at all times. - Always wear the dosimeter outside the apron at the collar. - Do not leave the dosimeter in the room (e.g. hanging on a lab coat or lead apron on the back of a door) where it may be exposed. - Do not expose the dosimeter to heat or static electricity. - NEVER INTENTIONALLY EXPOSE THE DOSIMETER. - If a dosimeter is lost, damaged, or stolen, the student must immediately notify the Radiation Safety Officer, Crystal Jennings, as well as their clinical instructor.
+Students are required to leave the clinical site and will not be allowed to return until a replacement dosimeter has been issued.
+Any missed clinical time must be made up in accordance with program policy.

+- Students are responsible for the dosimeter.
 If lost or stolen, students will be responsible for the \$35 replacement cost. - Leave the dosimeter in a secure location. - Students are responsible for monthly dosimeter reporting.
 The dates for filing reports will be noted on the Program Calendar.
 Students not entering the required information by the deadline date will have points deducted from the next Professional Development Evaluation. - If a student becomes pregnant, they have the OPTION to notify the program in writing to declare their pregnancy.
 Upon notification, a second dosimeter will be provided to be worn at the waist (under lead aprons, when worn).
 This dosimeter will be designated as a "fetal" monitor. - The occupational radiation exposure limit for a radiation worker is 50 mSv per year.
 It is the policy of the Radiologic Technology Program at Weatherford College, that any student in a radiation area be monitored at all times during clinical education hours and in labs when exposures are being made.
 If a dose equal to or exceeding 4 mSv is reached in any single month, and investigation will be undertaken to determine the cause of the exposure.